Skip to content

 In similar health systems nationwide, 1-3% of messages were billed as Medical Advice Messages.
 Most messages will continue to not be billed.

 Messaging your doctor can be a convenient way to get medical care and advice.
-We also have other options like On-Demand Video Visits, which are a great alternative to in-person or telephone visits.
+We also have other options like Virtual Urgent Care, which is a great alternative to in-person or telephone visits.

 How Much Will I Be Charged for MyChart Messaging?